int128/gradle-swagger-generator-plugin/README.md

 }
 ```

-For more, see [custom-class project](acceptance-test/custom-class) in examples.
+For more, see [codegen-v2/custom-class](acceptance-test/codegen-v2/custom-class) and [codegen-v3/custom-class](acceptance-test/codegen-v3/custom-class).

 ### Externalize template or generator class